How to get from San Cristobal de las Casas to Oaxaca

 Double rooms start from $80 per night

-Azul Cielo Hostel - Mid range
+Azul Cielo Hostel - Mid Range

 Three words to best describe Azul Cielo are bohemian, cosy and colourful.
 It’s a social place with plenty of areas to meet other like-minded travellers.
 You get the best of borth worlds here — a friendly atmosphere and the tranquility of your own private room.
 Plus there are plenty of places around the hotel to hide yourself away and relax.